-East End, Anacapa Island – Full day trip
+East End Landing Cove, Anacapa Island - Full Day Trip

 A true oceanic island with 360 degree views of the ocean, East Anacapa is known for its abundant bird population and seasonal wildflowers.
 Its remote location makes it a perfect spot to cover science themes such as native and endemic organisms, introduced species, and geology.
 Social science themes include Native American inhabitants, explorers, and shipwrecks.

 Frenchy's Cove, Anacapa Island – Full Day Trip

 Fare:$43.00 Per Person

 Frenchy's Cove is closed due to trail wash out during the Winter of 2016.